11 Communication

 (p1 | p3) / p2

 Three plots laid out such that first and third plot are next to each other and the second plot stretched beneath them.
-The first plot is a scatterplot of highway mileage versus engine size, third plot is a scatterplot of highway mileage versus city mileage, and the third plot is side-by-side boxplots of highway mileage versus drive train) placed next to each other.
+The first plot is a scatterplot of highway mileage versus engine size, the third plot is a scatterplot of highway mileage versus city mileage, and the second plot is side-by-side boxplots of highway mileage versus drive train).

 Additionally, patchwork allows you to collect legends from multiple plots into one common legend, customize the placement of the legend as well as dimensions of the plots, and add a common title, subtitle, caption, etc. to your plots.
 Below we create 5 plots.
 We have turned off the legends on the box plots and the scatterplot and collected the legends for the density plots at the top of the plot with & theme(legend.position = "top").
 Note the use of the & operator here instead of the usual +.
 This is because we’re modifying the theme for the patchwork plot as opposed to the individual ggplots.
 The legend is placed on top, inside the guide_area().
 Finally, we have also customized the heights of the various components of our patchwork – the guide has a height of 1, the box plots 3, density plots 2, and the faceted scatterplot 4.
 Patchwork divides up the area you have allotted for your plot using this scale and places the components accordingly.